JGohr/Network-Notes/Obsidian/Network Plus Notes/Ethernet Fundamentals.md

 VPN Concentrator: Terminates VPN tunnels and allows for multiple VPN connections in one location
 	VPN Headend: VPN Concentrator used to terminate IPSec VPN tunnels within a router or other device

-Firewall: Network security appliance placed at the boundary of a network
+[[Firewall]]: Network security appliance placed at the boundary of a network
 	- Stateful or stateless
 	-Software or hardware